abondar24/SocialTournamentService/README.md

 REST API can be seen in Swagger UI.

-You can find API specification
+You can find API specification on SwaggerHub: https://swaggerhub.com/apis/abondar/SocialTournamentService/1.0.0

-- Locally:

-- On SwaggerHub:
-https://swaggerhub.com/apis/abondar/SocialTournamentService/1.0.0

 # Install and run

 1) To build a project and use it on your own machine run make install and run ./main (in such case change database hostname from 'db')
 2) To run tests you should have a MySqlServer up and running on localhost
+3) Go to api directory and generate swagger.json as described below
-3) To run in docker via docker compose:
+4) To run in docker via docker compose:
   ```yaml
    docker-compose build
    docker-compose up -d
   ```
-4) Create database from db.sql file
+5) Create database from db.sql file

 # Generate Swagger API reference
 ```yaml